-Madelyn Cuello is a writer for WeWork’s Ideas by We, based in New York City.
+Madelyn Cuello is a writer for Ideas by WeWork, based in New York City.
 Previously, she was a copywriter at Macy’s and Lord & Taylor, as well as a contributing writer at online publications The Cnnekt and Highlark.

 Feeling overwhelmed?
 Get more out of your to-do list by working smarter, rather than harder.